 End-User Experience – How to Enable Intune MAM without Enrollment

-The video here will provide you with the Intune MAM WE real-time end-user experience.
-How to Enable Intune MAM without Enrollment and Azure AD Conditional Access | Endpoint Manager?
+The video here will provide the Intune MAM WE real-time end-user experience.
+How do you enable Intune MAM without Enrollment and Azure AD Conditional Access | Endpoint Manager?

 Author

-Anoop is Microsoft MVP!
-He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
-He is a blogger, Speaker, and Local User Group HTMD Community leader.
+Anoop C Nair is Microsoft MVP!
+He is a Device Management Admin with more than 20 years of experience (calculation done in 2021) in IT.
+He is a Blogger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
-E writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…
+He writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc.

 Can you enforce MFA for MAM WE without also imposing it to MDM users?
 For example, if we want to enable MAM for specific apps such that users who are no enrolled with Intune can access these apps but require MFA for extra protection, where users that are enrolled are not required MFA – is this possible?